mhsefidgar/Cpp/dataStorageCpp.md

 EmployeeID emp1 = 1234;
 ```

-17. Constants: Constants are variables whose values cannot be modified after initialization.
+17.  **Constants**: Constants are variables whose values cannot be modified after initialization.
 You can declare them using the `const` keyword.
 Here's an example:

 ```
 const int MAX_VALUE = 100;
 ```

-18. Static Variables: Static variables are variables that retain their values across function calls.
+18.  **Static Variables**: Static variables are variables that retain their values across function calls.
 They are initialized only once and preserve their values between invocations.
 Here's an example:

 ```